RajatSingh08/Cyclic-Code-Encoder/README.md

 - Dr. Rahul CS

 ## Course
-- CS425 Algebrain Coding Theory and Cryptography
+- CS425 Algebraic Coding Theory and Cryptography

 ## Tech Stack
 1. `Django` - a python web framework that provides a robust set of tools and libraries for building web applications.